 Berlioz was also a very prolific writer, he wrote about nearly every aspect of musical life: concert reviews, new instruments, his impressions of music abroad, important musicians visiting France, short biographies of Beethoven and other musicians.

-My short biography of Hector Berlioz doesn’t mean to be complete, it just includes some of my favourite aspects of his character, with some reference to the viola that may not be well known.
+This short biography of Berlioz doesn’t mean to be complete, it just includes some of my favourite aspects of his character, with some reference to the viola that may not be well known.